 Taking my own advice.

-I’m writing this message from the past into the future (yay, technology).
-Tomorrow, I return from a four-day silent meditation retreat.
+I’m writing this message from the past into the future (yay, technology) as I go on retreat.

-Some people wonder how I “do it all” with this checklist.
+Some people wonder how I “do it all” with this Checklist.
 I don’t.
 Taking time away from media and work is essential for me to keep going for the years ahead.
 Going in the woods, writing, and being quiet nourish my heart and soul.
-Otherwise I certainly would have given up by now.
+Otherwise I certainly would have stopped by now.

 Still want to act?